iscris/data-commons-brasil/README.md

 2. In the same folder, include the new source in the `downloaders.py` file within the `pick_downloader` function (you don't need to modify anything else there);

+3. Note that the signature of the function that actually downloads the data can only have one parameter: the output path.

-3. Finally, to download the data via docker, use the command bellow:
+4. Finally, to download the data via docker, use the command bellow:

     ``` bash
     $ ./dockercmd.sh download <source>